swng/tetris-scripts/README.md

 # copy.bat
 copies the cover.csv from the sfinder directory into the current directory.
 Adjust coverPath to your own sfinder directory.
 It's a batch file, so it's to be run on Windows.

+# copy.sh
+copies the cover.csv from the sfinder directory into the current directory.
+Adjust coverPath to your own sfinder directory.
+It's a bash shell script, so it's to be run on Unix/Linux/MacOS. `chmod u+x` to give execute perms to the user.

 # covered_path.py
 reads a cover.csv file, and prints out the paths that are covered by a particular queue.
 Adjust the queue string on L14 to the queue you're looking into...
 Python.